BlackBeltTechnology/pandino/examples/basic-browser-ts/README.md

 - Run `npm run build` in the Git Repository root
 - Run `npm install` in this folder in order to update NPM links to the Pandino built sources
 - Run `npm run build` in this folder to build dynamically imported Bundles for the `packages/app` project
-- Run `./cp-built-dependencies.sh` in the `packages/app` folder to obtain dependencies
+- Run all the `./cp-*.sh` commands in the `packages/app` folder to obtain dependencies

 ## Running the actual app
 Run `npm start` in the `packages/app` folder to start a Webpack Dev Server